 Krabi town is a very laid back town.
 There is almost no night life here or much for the tourist.
 The center of town is very small where you can find a few dorms, guest houses and hotels.
 There is a small shopping mall, a daily morning and night market for food, and a weekend night market with some handicrafts and lots of great food.
 Though other than that there is not much.
 So if you are looking for a more authentic Thai experience, or have a tight budget, or planning to do a lot of exploring, then this is the place to stay.
 Food, renting a bike and accommodation is much cheaper than anywhere else.
 The perfect choice for proper travelers and backpackers when deciding where to stay in Krabi.

 These are some of the best places to stay in the area.
 Of course there are many more choices, this was a rundown of the most noteworthy.
+I know there are just as many restaurants as there are accommodation options, so please check out our blog about the best restaurants in Krabi.
 If you in the area and are interested in diving, check out our blog about diving in Krabi.
 If would like to see an amazing places away from the crowds, visit Crystal Lagoon Krabi.
-Also have a look at our page about another Thailand for some inspirational tips.
+Also have a look at our page about discovering a different Thailand for some inspirational tips.